CumulusNetworks/docs/content/knowledge-base/Support/Licensing/Perpetual-Licenses-General-Questions.md

 ## How can I evaluate Cumulus Linux?

-If you don\'t have a network switch on our {{<exlink url="https://www.nvidia.com/en-us/networking/ethernet-switching/hardware-compatibility-list/" text="hardware compatibility list">}} (HCL) available for testing, reserve a {{<exlink url="https://www.nvidia.com/en-us/networking/cumulus-linux-free-trial/" text="Cumulus in the Cloud">}} and try out a test setup in your browser. {{<exlink url="https://www.nvidia.com/en-us/networking/network-simulation/autoprovision/" text="Build your simulation here">}} and start your test drive.
+If you don't have a network switch on our {{<exlink url="https://www.nvidia.com/en-us/networking/ethernet-switching/hardware-compatibility-list/" text="hardware compatibility list">}} (HCL) available for testing, reserve a {{<exlink url="https://www.nvidia.com/en-us/networking/cumulus-linux-free-trial/" text="Cumulus in the Cloud">}} simulation and try out a test setup in your browser.

 If you already have hardware from our HCL, fill out {{<exlink url="https://www.nvidia.com/en-us/contact/sales/" text="this form">}} and a Cumulus Networks representative will contact you.